 \end{widetext} where we abbreviated $\cos\theta_{ij} = c_{ij}$ and $\sin \theta_{ij} = s_{ij}$.
 For simplicity, we denote the scalars as follows,

-The signal strength for a particular signal or excess, denoted as $\mu$ value, is determined by the ratio of the observed number of events to the expected number of events for a hypothetical SM Higgs boson, denoted as $H_{95}$, with a mass of 95 GeV.
-The signal strength for the diphoton excess in our setup is expressed as,
+The signal strength for a particular process, denoted as $\mu$, is determined by the ratio of the observed number of events to the expected number of events.
+For a hypothetical SM like Higgs boson, denoted as $H_{95}$, with a mass of 95 GeV, the signal strength for the observed diphoton excess in our setup is expressed as,

 where ${\rm BR}(H_{95}\to\gamma\gamma)$ is the branching for 95 GeV scalar to two photons in our model, and ${\rm BR}_{\rm SM}(H_{95}\to\gamma\gamma)$ is the branching to two-photon state for a SM like Higgs state with a mass of 95 GeV.
-The existence of the inert doublet $\eta$, introduces extra loop contributions to the $\gamma\gamma$ decay channel of both $H_1$ and $H_2$, in addition to the contributions from the fermion loop and the $W$-boson loop.
-The couplings of the $Z_2$-even scalars with the charged component of the inert doublet are given by,
+The existence of the inert doublet $\eta$ introduces extra loop contributions to the $\gamma\gamma$ decay channel of both $H_1$ and $H_2$, in addition to the contributions from the fermion loop and the $W$-boson loop.
+From Eqs \ref{eq:pot}, \ref{Eq:scalarmass}, the couplings of the $Z_2$-even scalars with the charged component of the inert doublet are given by

 Thus the diphoton decay width of these $Z_2$-even scalars is given by~\cite{Djouadi:2005gi} \begin{widetext}

 \end{widetext}

 where $\tau_k=m^2_{H_i}/4m^2_k$ and the loop functions $A_r(\tau)$ are defined in Appendix~\ref{app:loop}. $N_c$ is the color factor, $Q_f$ is the electric charge of the fermion, and $g_{H_i ff}$, $g_{H_i WW}$ are the corresponding couplings of the scalars with fermions and W-boson respectively.